Timing is great for tracking time.

 (But we don't think you'll want to ever go back!)

-Timing 2 will be available in three editions: Productivity, Professional and Expert.
+Timing 2019 is available in three editions: Productivity, Professional and Expert.

 You can view the corresponding prices here.